opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 **Response**

 No response exists for this command.
-To confirm the setting was deleted, use `opensearch-keystore list`.
+To confirm that the setting was deleted, use `opensearch-keystore list`.

 ## Referring to keystore entries